EiriniMoschopoulou/PostmanTrainingCollections/README.md

 ## Usage
 1. Open Postman.

-2.Navigate to the 'Example API Testing' in the Postman sidebar.
+2. Navigate to the 'Example API Testing' in the Postman sidebar.

 3. You will find a list of requests grouped by folders, each corresponding to a specific API endpoint or functionality.